Quick install: Linux (CUPS and/or Samba)

 The user's home directory (the -d option) denotes the install location. /home/papercut is the recommended location.
 Administrators can, however, also consider alternate install locations depending on personal preference.
 Alternatives include:

 Some Linux distributions impose strict resource usage limits on user accounts (ulimit).
-The papercut account is a special account used for hosting an application and needs to be granted satisfactory resource limits, such as, the ability to open many files.
-The methods of setting user-level ulimit levels vary from distribution to distribution, however, the common solution is to add the following line to /etc/security/limits.conf:
+The papercut account is a special account used for hosting an application and needs to be granted sufficient resource limits, such as the ability to open many files.
+On systemd Linux distributions, this limit is automatically configured so you do not need to do anything.
+For other distributions, the methods of setting user-level ulimit levels vary, however, the common solution is to add the following line to /etc/security/limits.conf:

 papercut - nofile 65535